Innovative Housing Solutions

 - Adaptive Reuse and Innovative Materials

-Imagine doubling the housing stock in your community without even knowing it.
-This is what is possible with Accessory Dwelling Units (ADUs).
-ADUs are small, self-sufficient dwellings on single-family plots.
-Whether these structures are new or adapted, detached or attached, or within the home or outside, ADUs are designed to blend into existing neighborhoods.
+Imagine doubling the housing stock in your community without needing to develop any more land.
+This is what is possible with infill housing, a type of development that increases a community’s housing density by adding smaller residential units in between larger dwellings.
+For example, Accessory Dwelling Units (ADUs) are small, self-sufficient dwellings on single-family plots.
+Whether new or adapted, detached or attached, within the home or outside, ADUs are designed to blend into existing neighborhoods.
 As of 2017, ADUs are allowed in some capacity on every single-family plot in New Hampshire.
 This legislation empowers individual homeowners to create housing on their own property while also keeping their neighborhood’s “feel.”
-Infill housing – like ADUs – helps to increase a community’s housing density without needing to develop new land.

 Monadnock Region Accessory Dwelling Unit Design Challenge